Jane Munch: Psychiatrist for Heroes

 “Hey, me too,” said the twenty-something-year-old girl beside him.

-“I ran out a week ago!” yelled a voice in the back.
+“I ran out a week ago!” yelled a voice from the back of the swarm.
 “I don’t know what I’m going to do!”

-Quick Boy scanned the mob.
-“How many of you are acting irrationally because you can’t refill your Zentrix prescription?”
+Quick Boy scanned the mob’s distraught expressions.
+“Alright, how many of you are acting irrationally because you can’t refill your Zentrix prescription?”

 Mostly all the hands went up.